 Each of the books I left for you were very special to me, and they were something your mother and I worked on for years.
 In writing these stories I found great pain at first, but in the end, I believe they helped me find the peace that I sought for so long.

 Em, I’ve never been brave enough to share these with anyone else other than your mother, and I struggled with the ghosts of war for years, but now in my death, I am free, free of the pain and free from the memories that made me less of the father and less of the man I wanted to be.

 These stories are yours now and you may do with them what you will, but remember, in these pages, you will find me, you will find your mother and you will find a history of a life, that if not for my sweet Elizabeth, would have been lost to me altogether.

 Em, when I wrote this letter, I wasn’t sure how this would all turn out, but I think you will know what to do with all of this when the time is right.
 And remember, I love you, I am proud of the person you have come to be, and if by chance you do need me, I am always with you and never further than the sunrise.

 Emma looked up from the pages.

-Emma turned the first page over, finding more pages written in beautiful script.
-She placed the pages in front of her on the desk and began to read.
+Emma turned it over, finding more pages written in beautiful script.
+The corner on this page was folded over.
+She reached up smoothing it out and began to read.

 It was late summer in 1950 when Joe pulled his truck on top of the hill at the back of his family’s farm there in Harrison Indiana.
 He could just barely make out the tree-filled valley in front of him through the darkness.
 He reached for the Contex 35mm camera that lay on the seat next to him and stepped from his truck.
 He took a deep breath of the crisp morning air.
 The sweet smells of the maple trees in the surrounding woods filled his lungs.
 He glanced to the horizon; the thin clouds in the distance were beginning to turn light pinks and oranges as the sun made its way into the sky.